Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Summary and Discussions

 Finally, we must take the class balance, or relative number of lens to non-lens systems, into account when assessing a metric.
-The Purity-Recall (purity-completeness) metric is sensitive to the ratio of lens and non-lens systems in the data.
+The Precision-Recall (purity-completeness) metric is sensitive to the ratio of lens and non-lens systems in the data.
 Both of our training and test data sets have $50\%$ lensed and $50\%$ unlensed images, which is not expected in observations.
+Again, the precision of a method is what would enable efficient spectroscopic or human-based follow-up.

 For images selected for a massive elliptical, the number of non-lenses will outnumber lenses by at least 1000 to 1.
 Therefore, a sample that is $50\%$ pure requires a classifier with a false positive rate of 0.001.
 Looking at the solid green line in Figure~\ref{fig:PRcompilation}, we can set a high classification threshold and obtain a sample with close to 100\% purity and up to $\sim$10\% recall of all of our lenses, before contamination from non-lenses leaks into the selection.
-While information from other bands will certainly improve the model performance, a maximally large and pure sample from our method would likely require further filtering, e.g. by citizen science.
+While information from other bands will certainly improve the model performance, a maximally large and pure sample from our method would likely require further filtering, e.g. by citizen science, or modification to how the HOG features are used by machine learning classifiers.
+However, neural networks have the current best performance in application to the strong lens finding problem and are the best single approach to the pure lens-finding problem \citep{metcalfetal18}.

 The ROC curve metric is insensitive to the ratio, but is sensitive to the sampling.
 Given alternative lens and non-lens sample splittings, our true positive and false positive rates in the ROC curves would stay the same, making the ROC curve a more standard metric in the literature.
 On the other hand, the ROC curves show a representative rate for lens and source distributions that are evenly sampled.
 We do {\it not} expect this sampling to be representative of what we might expect from a an observational survey.
 We leave these additional challenges to future work.